-Many years ago, my brother-in-law Larry and I went overnight fishing with another brother-in-law, Steve.
-Steve’s small motorboat was quite adequate for the mild ocean waves we encountered at the east end of Long Island, New York, off Montauk Point.
-The fishing was good and the company pleasant.
+My relative Larry and I once went overnight fishing with another relative, Steve.
+Steve’s motorboat was quite adequate in size for the mild ocean waves we encountered cruising along the east end of Long Island, in New York.
+The fishing was good and the company warm and pleasant.

-But during the night, a storm came up.
-Larry and I were sleeping in the back of the boat, and Steve woke us up to have us move to the front of the boat, “or we might not make it back”.
-I remember that there was enough light to see the large waves just behind us, and it was a frightening experience.
-We made it safely back to shore and went back to sleep – in the car.
+But during the wee hours of the night, to our surprise, a storm came up.
+Larry and I had been asleep on the deck in the back of the boat.
+Steve woke us up, and in his calm but urgent way, told us “You two need to move to the front of the boat, or we might not make it back.”
+There was just enough light to see the large waves following close behind us, and it was a frightening sight.
+After some tense moments and a lot of prayer, we made it safely back to shore, then went back to sleep – this time, in the car.

-The following morning was sunny and calm, and we returned to fishing.
-On the way, we saw a Coast Guard vessel towing a large sailboat.
-But all that was visible of the boat was the very top of its tall mast – the rest of it was submerged, a stark reminder of the tremendous power of a stormy sea.
+The following morning was clear, sunny, and calm, so we returned to fishing.
+On the way out, we went by a Coast Guard vessel towing a large sailboat.
+But all that was visible of the boat was the very top of its tall mast – the rest of the boat was submerged, a stark reminder of the tremendous power of the stormy sea.

-Jesus’ disciples found themselves in a very similar situation on the Sea of Galilee, on which violent storms can also quickly arise.
-We read about it in Matthew 14, speaking about Jesus:
+This adventure helped me relate to one of Jesus’ disciples’ experiences.
+One night, in the early morning hours, they found themselves in a very similar situation on the Sea of Galilee, where violent storms can also quickly arise.
+We read about it in Matthew 14.

 27 Immediately Jesus spoke to them.
 “Have courage!
 It is I. Don’t be afraid.”